inspiraller/react-zod-intl-vite/README.md

 - just press submit to see errors

 Expect
-> {path} OVERRIDE3 must contain at least {minimum} characters

-Will have used local translation
+> Too small: expected OVERRIDE string to have >=3 characters